"

 Welcome to the Conversation!

-This book is more than a textbook—it’s a collaboration, a learning experience, and a resource for the instructional design community.
+This book is more than a textbook.
+It’s a collaboration, a learning experience, and a resource for the instructional design community.
 I hope it serves you well in your studies, your teaching, and your future work as an instructional designer.